 - The amount by which an employee’s disposable earnings are greater than 30 times the federal minimum wage.
 15 U.S.C. § 1673(a).

 The law defines “disposable earnings” as “that part of the earnings of any individual remaining after the deduction from those earnings of any amounts required by law to be withheld.”
 15 U.S.C. § 1672(b).
-The amount of the garnishment will be determined based on the amount of earnings left after legally required deductions are made.
+The amount of the garnishment will be determined based on the number of earnings left after legally required deductions are made.
 Legally required deductions include federal, state, and local taxes, the employee’s share of Social Security, Medicare and State Unemployment Insurance tax, and withholdings for employee retirement systems required by law.

 Certain types of creditors are allowed to take more than the maximum allowable garnishment listed above―more than 25% of disposable earnings.
 The limitations do not apply to specific types of debts, including federal or state taxes, for certain bankruptcy court orders, child support or alimony, and certain other debts.